 Please visit goldwarrior1.com.

 Stacy-Ann holds a BA in English and a master's degree in Education: Curriculum and Instruction.
-This dynamic woman is an educator and author of over 60 books on Amazon.
-She is also president and founder of Gold Warrior, Inc. and Golden Scholars.
-Stacy-Ann also ministers weekly to thousands of people online through her ministry, Golden Warrior Ministries.
-Find out more about Stacy-Ann at mygoldenscholars.com.
+She is an educator and a self-published author of over 80 books on Amazon.
+Stacy-Ann also educates thousands of people through her online platforms and is the founder of Earring Circle.
+She has been married to Douglas Facey since 2001 and is the mother of 5 beautiful children.